 The initial group, supported by the Murray State University administration and NASA, was designated as a "technology transfer center to Kentucky" on Nov.
 21, 1977, by Julian M. Carroll, Governor of Kentucky.
-The MSU Board of Regents established MARC as a university entity in May 1979.
+The Murray State Board of Regents established MARC as a university entity in May 1979.
 MARC was located on the top floor of Lowry Center, the recently vacated annex to Pogue Library.
-With support from the MSU Foundation, offices, image processing equipment, map and image libraries and a classroom were acquired in September 1980.
+With support from the Murray State Foundation, offices, image processing equipment, map and image libraries and a classroom were acquired in September 1980.

 In 2009, the Mid-America Remote sensing Center moved into new accommodations on the 4th floor of the Blackburn Science Building.
 The relocation also brought the Department of Geosciences and Archaeology under one roof.
 The new accommodations provide additional classrooms, research and lab space, conference rooms, and faculty offices.